About the Showroom

 The Stevenage Showroom is open 10am to 6pm Monday to Wednesday & Friday, until 7pm on Thursday, and from 9:00am to 5:00pm on Saturday.
-The Showroom is closed on Sundays and bank holidays, except when it is open more frequently in the run-up to Christmas.
-Click here for more information on our Cellar Showroom.
+The Showroom is closed on Sundays and bank holidays, except for the run-up to Christmas when we have special extended opening hours.
+Click here for more information.

 Do I save money if I pre order my wines?

-Pre-orders are not essential, but we do recommend them for large quantities.
-Pre orders received before midday Monday to Friday for collection the following day are rewarded with 25 pence discount per bottle, equivalent to £3 per dozen.
+Pre-orders aren't essential (you're free to pop by and pick up wine from the shelves), but we do recommend pre-ordering when you'd like large quantities of wine to make sure we have the stock ready for you.
+All pre-orders received before midday Monday to Friday will be ready for collection the following day and are rewarded a discount of 25 pence per bottle, equivalent to £3 per dozen.

 Where is the cellar showroom located in Stevenage (direction)?

 What stock does the Showroom hold?

 We stock all items in the printed List sent out to members, as well as most of the wines from our current offers and features.
 If you would like a specific wine it's always best to check that it is in stock in the Showroom or place a pre-order.